Apple cultivars

-Months listed refer to eating period.
-Some apples will keep considerably longer in good storage conditions.
+Months listed refer to the eating period if the apple is stored in cool conditions.
+Some apples will keep considerably longer in optimum storage conditions.

 Rootstocks